buildout/buildout/README.rst

 specify that I want to run the tests in the zc.ngi package.

-When I check out this project into a new sandbox, I run bootstrap.py to get setuptools and zc.buildout and to create bin/buildout.
+When I check out this project into a new sandbox, I run bootstrap.py to get setuptools and buildout and to create bin/buildout.
 I run bin/buildout, which installs the test script, bin/test, which I can then use to run the tests.

 This is probably the most common type of buildout.

-If I need to run a previous version of zc.buildout, I use the `--version` option of the bootstrap.py script::
+If I need to run a previous version of buildout, I use the `--version` option of the bootstrap.py script::

     $ python bootstrap.py --version 1.4.2